zvic81/flask_api/readme.md

 For google oAuth there must be file client_secret_web.json in project root dir.
 URL for file https://console.cloud.google.com/apis/credentials?project=vzaharov

 App needs started Redis docker with name "redis-py".
-It ran by docker-compose.yml but you can start redis manually docker run -p 6379:6379 -d --network=host --name redis-py redis
+It ran by docker-compose.yml but you can start redis manually $docker run -p 6379:6379 -d --network=host --name redis-py redis.

 App needs started MongoDB docker.
-It ran by docker-compose.yml but you can start redis manually docker run -it -p 27017:27017 --name mongo-logs mongo:4.4.6.
+It ran by docker-compose.yml but you can start redis manually $docker run -it -p 27017:27017 --name mongo-logs mongo:4.4.6.
 Version 4.4.6 recomended because ver 5.0 doesnt work on my office pc (error MongoDB 5.0+ requires a CPU with AVX support.
 Container failed to start)

-Endpoints:
+## Endpoints:

 - get /docs - main page for swagger documentation, some function may be ran there
 - get /goods' - get all goods in short view